Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

    ![ResourceId as found in the querystring of the Azure Resource Manager service connection created in the Azure Devops](image.png)
 4. `systemAccessToken`: [See how to configure the System Predefined variable $System.AccessToken for the Azure Pipelines task](https://learn.microsoft.com/azure/devops/pipelines/build/variables?view=azure-devops&tabs=yaml#systemaccesstoken).
 This is the field you will pass into the constructor of the credential.

+#### Example of using the Azure Pipelines Task

+The following yaml script is an example of running the `AzureCLI@2` task for using service connections federated identity with @azure/identity.
+See the list of [recommended Azure Devops task](https://learn.microsoft.com/azure/devops/pipelines/release/troubleshoot-workload-identity?view=azure-devops#review-pipeline-tasks).

 ```yml
 trigger:
   - main